shockema/FoosballStatsServer/README.md

 ## To install on a server:
-1. Create ar MySQL database called "Foosball"; create the tables using `foosball.sql`.
+1. Create a MySQL database, e.g. called "Foosball"; create the tables using `foosball.sql`.
-2. Customize the JSON in the `foosball.cfg` config file with details of your database connection.
+2. Customize the JSON in the `foosball.cfg` config file with details of your database and connection.
 3. Update the `_g_configFile` variable at the top of `statsServer.py` to point to the config file.
 4. This uses Flask for HTTP request routing.
 Set up your web server (for example, NGinX with uWSGI) to point to the python code.

 ## To integrate with Slack:

-1. Create a Web API token for your organization if you haven't already at:  https://api.slack.com/web.
+1. Create a Web API token for your organization if you haven't already at:  [https://api.slack.com/web].
   - Add this to the "foosball.cfg" file with the "apiToken" key.

 2. Create a Slack channel for the bot to post messages in.